jpeeler/kubernetes/docs/proposals/all-in-one-volume.md

     from multiple secrets, configmaps, and with downward API information, so that I can synthesize a single directory with various sources of information.
 2. As a user, I want to populate a single volume with the keys from multiple secrets, configmaps, and with downward API information, explicitly specifying paths for each item, so that I can have full control over the contents of that volume.

 A user should be able to map any combination of resources mentioned above into a single directory.
+There are plenty of examples of software that needs to be configured both with config files and secret data.
+The combination of having that data not only accessible, but in the same location provides for an easier user experience.

-The same available options for specifying the location within a volume for each resource is available with the new single volume as well.
+In some cases, it may be easier to further define the path within the volume for specific resources.
+Hence the same options that are available for specifying the location within a volume for each resource is also available with the new single volume.

 ## Current State Overview